JohnFengg/MEATools/README.md

-Recommended: Install the package in editable mode:
+Recommended: Install the package in editable mode: "pip install -e ."
-'''bash
-pip install -e .